Frequently Asked Questions

 WHAT IS THE TIME COMMITMENT TO BE A TAKE STOCK IN CHILDREN MENTOR?

-A Take Stock in Children mentor is required to meet with his/her mentee once a week for at least 30 minutes throughout the academic year.
+A Take Stock in Children mentor is required to meet with his/her mentee once a week for at least 30 minutes throughout the academic year, either in person or virtually through the TSIC App.
 Our mentors are also encouraged to continue mentoring their mentees from year to year until they graduate high school.

 I’M INTERESTED IN MENTORING, HOW DO I BECOME A TAKE STOCK IN CHILDREN MENTOR?